zzhikai/tp/docs/DeveloperGuide.md

 #### Rationale

-The view feature searches a **single** applicant in `LinkedOUT` and returns the applicant's details.
+The view command searches a **single** applicant in LinkedOUT and returns the applicant's details.
 It is used when users wish to find a specific user they have in mind.
 It takes in a single case-insensitive parameter, which is the applicant's full name.
 No prefix is required.

 #### Implementation

-The view mechanism is facilitated by `NameContainsAllKeywordsPredicate` which helps the parser match the input.
+The view command is facilitated by `NameContainsAllKeywordsPredicate` which helps the parser match the input.

 The user needs to specify a `Name` to allow the application to match and select the applicant. `ViewCommand` extends `Command` and implements the `Command#execute()` method.